b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 from both vectors of `diffs` (`diffs1` and `diffs2`) by each other ($x * y$, for a given field).
-Moreover, instead of taking the average (so `sum(diffs1 .* diffs2)/length(v1)`) here we use the more fine tuned statistical formula that relies on degrees of freedom we met in @sec:compare_contin_data_one_samp_ttest (there we used `getDf` function, here we kind of use `getDf` on the number of fields that are represented by the points in the Figure 27).
+Moreover, instead of taking the average (so `sum(diffs1 .* diffs2)/length(v1)`) here we use the more fine tuned statistical formula that relies on the degrees of freedom we met in
+@sec:compare_contin_data_one_samp_ttest (there we used `getDf` function on a vector, here we kind of use `getDf` on the number of fields that are represented by the points in the Figure 27).

 Enough explanations, let's see how it works.
 First, a few possible associations that roughly take the following shapes on a graph: `/`, `\`, `|`, and `-`.